brave-intl/bat-ledger/documentation/Ledger-Practicals.md

 it does not hold the private signing key necessary to transact.

-After the client verifies the registrar's signature, the client stores the `paymentId` and `address` properties in persistent, secure storage, and generates a "recovery file" containing the `paymentId` and `secretKey` along with instructions on how to recover funds from the client wallet.
+After the client verifies the registrar's signature, the client stores the `paymentId` and `addresses` properties in persistent, secure storage, and generates a "recovery file" containing the `paymentId` and `secretKey` along with instructions on how to recover funds from the client wallet.
 The user is then strongly urged to print this file or upload it to an independent, secure service.